mosaic-jasondebolt/phoenix/Phoenix/README.md

 ```

 Save the above generated token in the '/global/api-docs-user-agent' SSM parameter store parameter with
 the descripte "UserAgent used to authenticate with S3 static websites for API Documentation."
+It this key already exists
+in SSM parameter store for the AWS account, you don't need to do anything.

 #### AWS CodeBuild GitHub OAuth authorization